 Yet, the field of adaptive stochastic algorithms for black-box optimization is relatively young compared to the "classical optimization" field that includes convex and gradient-based optimization.
-For instance, the state-of-the art algorithms for unconstrained gradient based optimization like quasi-Newton methods (e.g. the BFGS method) date from the 1970s [38] while the stochastic derivative-free counterpart, CMA-ES dates from the early 2000s [39].
+For instance, the state-of-the art algorithms for unconstrained gradient based optimization like quasi-Newton methods (e.g. the BFGS method) date from the 1970s [37] while the stochastic derivative-free counterpart, CMA-ES dates from the early 2000s [38].
 Consequently, in some subdomains with important practical demands, not even the most fundamental and basic questions are answered:

 - This is the case of constrained optimization where one needs to find a solution $x^ \in \mathbb{R}^n$ minimizing a numerical function $\min{x \in \mathbb{R}^n} f(x)$ while respecting a number of constraints m typically formulated as $g_i(x^) \le 0$ for i = 1, ..., m.
-Only somewhat recently, the fundamental requirement of linear convergence2, as in the unconstrained case, has been clearly stated [30]. - In multiobjective optimization, most of the research so far has been focusing on how to select candidate solutions from one iteration to the next one.
+Only somewhat recently, the fundamental requirement of linear convergence2, as in the unconstrained case, has been clearly stated [28]. - In multiobjective optimization, most of the research so far has been focusing on how to select candidate solutions from one iteration to the next one.
 The difficult question of how to generate effectively new solutions is not yet answered in a proper way and we know today that simply applying operators from single-objective optimization may not be effective with the current best selection strategies.
 As a comparison, in the single-objective case, the question of selection of candidate solutions was already solved in the 1980s and 15 more years were needed to solve the trickier question of an effective adaptive strategy to generate new solutions. - With the current demand to solve larger and larger optimization problems (e.g. in the domain of deep learning), optimization algorithms that scale linearly (in terms of internal complexity, memory and number of function evaluations to reach an ε -ball around the optimum) with the problem dimension are nowadays in increasing demand.
 Not long ago, first proposals of how to reduce the quadratic scaling of CMA-ES have been made without a clear view of what can be achieved in the best case in practice.
 These later variants apply to optimization problems with thousands of variables.
-The question of designing randomized algorithms capable to handle problems with one or two orders of magnitude more variables effectively and efficiently is still largely open. - For expensive optimization, standard methods are so called Bayesian optimization (BO) algorithms often based on Gaussian processes.
-Commonly used examples of BO algorithms are EGO [44], SMAC [42], Spearmint [57], or TPE [33] which are implemented in different libraries.
-Yet, our experience with a popular method like EGO is that many important aspects to come up with a good implementation rely on insider knowledge and are not standard across implementations.
-Two EGO implementations can differ for example in how they perform the initial design, which bandwidth for the Gaussian kernel is used, or which strategy is taken to optimize the expected improvement.
+The question of designing randomized algorithms capable to handle problems with one or two orders of magnitude more variables effectively and efficiently is still largely open.